adrianberski/G00387825-gmit.ie---Adrian-Berski/README.md

 # Configuration – Installation

 Install appropriate Python version and code editor.
-For matplotlib and other extensions please use: https://matplotlib.org/
+For matplotlib and other extensions and software library please use: https://matplotlib.org/

+Required libraries:
+* matplotlib.pyplot;
+* numpy;
+* pandas.